 Making Copycat Panera Chipotle Chicken Avocado Melt:

-There’s no getting around that there are some pricier ingredients in this sandwich (although it was much cheaper to make than to order).
+There are some pricier ingredients in this sandwich (although it was much cheaper to make than to order).

 If there are canned items, like the chipotle in adobo, or pantry items, like Mayo, that you use regularly, be mindful of when you are buying.
 Watch for sales, and know when the cycles are:

-- Mexican and Latin American items are almost always at a rock bottom around Cinco de Mayo and some holidays.
+- Mexican and Latin American items are almost always at rock bottom around Cinco de Mayo and some holidays.

-- Mayo and other condiments are the cheapest during the summer holiday sales, with good sales also around the Superbowl.
+- Mayo and other condiments are the cheapest during the summer holiday sales, with good sales also around the Super Bowl.

 As for the Peppadew, do seek them out if you can.
 They really make the sandwich.
 If your store deli carries them, it might be your cheapest option.
 Then if you find yourself as hooked as I am, consider looking for them jarred.
 They’re delicious stuffed with cheese, btw.